Quick answer

 -

 Check the Charger: Inspect the charger for any signs of damage or debris.
-Ensure that the LED light is functioning correctly when plugged in without a battery.
+Verify the charger is receiving power at the outlet.

 -